DiSSCo/dissco.github.io/DigitisationPlanning/Standards.md

 If you have a good knowledge of databases, ontologies, xml, and some other technical aspects, it would be good to take a look into these standards and understand how it might be useful to use in the future to share your data.

+There is an extension to ABCD for geological collections - [ABCD EFG](https://github.com/tdwg/efg).

 ### Audubon

 [Audobon Core](https://ac.tdwg.org)